Dodilei/whats_analysis/README.md

 # 1. Import, read and process chats

-The first file to run is "main_read.py"
+The first file to run is "main_read.py".
-This code will open all chat files, get their raw text and name and store in a list This list is then used to create a dictionary which maps the names to the Chat objects
+This code will open all chat files, get their raw text and name and store in a list.
+This list is then used to create a dictionary which maps the names to the Chat objects.

 Chat objects (from the Chat class) are created with only the name and raw text, the class itself handles the message recognition and creation of Message objects.
 Message objects are created with a header and raw text (from a single message), the class itself handles message classification and getting other relevant information.